Clinical-Genomics/MIP/README.md

 be specified and MIP will check that all required parameters are set before submitting to SLURM.

 Program parameters always begins with "p".
-Program parameters can be set to "0" (=do not run), "1" (=run) and "2" (dry run mode).
-Any progam can be set to dry run mode and sbatch scripts will be created, but not submitted to SLURM.
+Program parameters can be set to "0" (=do not run), "1" (=run) and "2" (=dry run mode).
+Any progam can be set to dry run mode and MIP will create sbatch scripts, but not submitted them to SLURM.
 MIP can be restarted from any module, but you need to supply previous dependent programs in dry run mode to ensure proper file handling.

 MIP allows individual target file calculations if supplied with a pedigree file containing the supported capture kits.